 3. USE CREDIT WISELY

-Creating a budget (even a high-level one) will show you where your money is going – and this is powerful knowledge.
+Creating a budget will show you where your money is going – and this is powerful knowledge.
 Armed with this info, you'll find it's much easier to track outstanding debt and work toward paying it off.

 4. INFORM YOUR CREDITORS OF AN ADDRESS CHANGE